-The Council will send you an Individual Service Contract which forms part of the contract between you, the Council and the home.
+Until the end of June 2024, the Council will send you an Individual Service Contract which forms part of the contract between you, the Council and the home.
 It will show your personal budget, how your contribution has been worked out and will tell you how much to pay.
-This also applies to any 'top-up' fees that a relative or friend pays for you to live in the home you have chosen (see page 18).
+This also applies to any 'top-up' fees that a relative or friend pays for you to live in the home you have chosen (see page 19).